 Dream Art by David Camp

-I began work on this "twin tower" metaphysical web art project in October of 2001,
+I began work on this twin tower metaphysical web art project in October of 2001,

-This represents reality as a broad spectrum of states of consciousness.
+It represents reality as a broad spectrum of states of consciousness.

 I started with a section loosely derived from the Commedia because I

 admire the poem's structure, even if the viewpoint is limited.